Feel Like You’re in a Snow Globe on These Scenic Train Rides

 Route: St. Moritz to Zermatt, Switzerland

 “Express” is a bit of a misnomer here.
-All in all, the train ride between St. Moritz and Zermatt takes eight hours, but you’ll enjoy taking it slow as you pass through the Rhône Valley, into 91 tunnels, and over the Oberalp Pass and 291 bridges along the way.
-You can hop aboard the Glacier Express with a Eurail pass or book single tickets anytime throughout the winter, but Planet Rail has a seven-night Luxury Glacier Express trip (from $3,250), which includes overnights at five-star hotels and passage in the Excellence carriages that debuted in March 2019.
-There you can enjoy a five-course lunch with wine, plus afternoon tea, while you take in the late-winter scenery from the panoramic windows.
+The full ride between St. Moritz and Zermatt takes about eight hours, but you’ll enjoy taking it slow as you pass through the Rhône Valley, into 91 tunnels, and over the Oberalp Pass and 291 bridges along the way.
+You can hop aboard the Glacier Express with a Eurail pass (seat reservations required) or book a one-way or round-trip ticket directly.
+Planet Rail has a seven-night Luxury Glacier Express trip (from about US$3,100), which includes seven nights at five-star hotels and travel in the train’s Excellence carriages.
+Tuck into a five-course lunch with wine, plus afternoon tea, while you take in the late-winter scenery through the panoramic windows.

 Amtrak Empire Builder